ZJU-OmniAI/Awesome-World-Model/README.md

 Join our community to ask questions, share your projects, and connect with other developers.

-- **GitHub Issues**: Report bugs or request features in our <a href="https://github.com/IAAR-Shanghai/Awesome-AI-Memory/issues" target="_blank">GitHub Issues</a>.
+- **GitHub Issues**: Report bugs or request features in our <a href="https://github.com/pm1255/Awesome-World-Model/issues" target="_blank">GitHub Issues</a>.
-- **GitHub Pull Requests**: Contribute code improvements via <a href="https://github.com/IAAR-Shanghai/Awesome-AI-Memory/pulls" target="_blank">Pull Requests</a>.
+- **GitHub Pull Requests**: Contribute code improvements via <a href="https://github.com/pm1255/Awesome-World-Model/pulls" target="_blank">Pull Requests</a>.
-- **GitHub Discussions**: Participate in our <a href="https://github.com/IAAR-Shanghai/Awesome-AI-Memory/discussions" target="_blank">GitHub Discussions</a> to ask questions or share ideas.
-- **Rednote**: Scan the QR code below to join our discussion group, get the latest research information related to Memory, or promote your related research results.
+- **Rednote**: Scan the QR code below to join our discussion group, get the latest research information related to World Model, or promote your related research results.

 <!-- <div style="text-align: center;">
   <img src="assets/rednote-qr-code.jpg" alt="QR Code" width="255">